 Prerequisites: You must be a member of MCRRC to participate in this program.
 Each 10K registrant must be able to run three (3) miles continuously.
 While this is not a “walk-run” program, we train runners at all ability levels.
 We will use a recent race time to help place you in a training group.
 If you do not have a recent race time, we will ask you to conduct a one mile time trial within the first two weeks of the program to help ensure proper pace group placement.
 There will be a minimum pace requirement of 15 min/mile.

 Preparation/Transition: As long as you are comfortable running 3-4 miles continuously and are running 2-3 days a week you will be able to do this program.
 Additional miles and days is fine, just be aware that you want to feel like you have recovered from your previous program/race before taking on your next challenge.

-Support Staff: The 17+ coaches and pace leaders have a tremendous amount of knowledge and running experience.
-Most of them have be coaching with or running in the 10k program for years.
+Support Staff: Our experienced coaches and pace leaders have a tremendous amount of knowledge and running experience.

 Note On Weather: